alecpeltekian/PatientAnalyzer/README.md

 ## 📞 Support

-For issues or questions, please open a GitHub issue or contact [your-email@domain.com]
+For issues or questions, please open a GitHub issue.

 ---